History of the European Union (2004–present): Impact of the COVID-19 pandemic

 After the economic crisis caused by the COVID-19 pandemic the EU leaders agreed for the first time to emit common debt to finance the European Recovery Program called Next Generation EU (NGEU).

 Impact of the Russo-Ukrainian War

 On 24 February 2022, after massing on the borders of Ukraine, the Russian Armed Forces undertook an attempt for a full-scale invasion of Ukraine.

 The European Union imposed heavy sanctions on Russia and agreed on a pooled military aid package to Ukraine for lethal weapons funded via the European Peace Facility off-budget instrument.
 Likewise, neighbouring EU member countries received a mass influx of Ukrainian refugees fleeing the conflict over the course of the first weeks of the war.
 The conflict exposed the EU energy dependency on Russia, deemed as a supplier "explicitly" threatening the EU.
 This development injected a sense of urgency in the switch towards alternative energy suppliers and further development of clean energy sources.

+New Asyl policy and EU-List of safe countries of origin

+On 10 February 2026 the European parliament voted for a new asylum policy and a EU-List of safe countries of origin.